TIY-LR-NET-2015-June/Week-4-Day-2/README.md

 ##Nightmare Mode
-Authenticate the user by creating an auth cookie when
+Authenticate the user by creating an auth cookie when they goto the page to create new classmates